New Right: United States

 In the United States, New Right refers to two historically distinct conservative political movements.
 These American New Rights are distinct from and opposed to the more moderate tradition of the so-called Rockefeller Republicans.
 The New Right also differs from the Old Right (1933–55) on issues concerning foreign policy with neoconservatives being opposed to the non-interventionism of the Old Right.

 First New Right

-The first New Right (1955–64) was centered on the right-wing libertarians, traditionalists, and anti-communists at William F. Buckley's National Review.
+The first New Right (1955–68) was centered on the right-wing libertarians, traditionalists, and anti-communists at William F. Buckley's National Review.
 Sociologists and journalists had used new right since the 1950s; it was first used as self-identification in 1962 by the student activist group Young Americans for Freedom.

 The first New Right embraced what it called "fusionism" (an ostensible synthesis of classical liberal economics, traditional social values, and anti-communism) and coalesced in the years preceding the 1964 presidential campaign of Barry Goldwater.
-The Goldwater campaign, which failed to unseat incumbent President Lyndon B. Johnson, hastened the formation of a new political movement.
+The Goldwater campaign, which failed to defeat incumbent President Lyndon B. Johnson, hastened the formation of a new political movement.